 The United States is not to blame for North Korea's intransigence.
 But the lack of urgency and attention given to this problem is troubling.
+In December, the 9/11 Commissioners issued their latest report card on the Gov-

 In December, the 9/11 Commissioners issued their latest report card on the Government's efforts to implement its recommendations.
 On the areas where the State Department has responsibility, Madam Secretary, it did not make the Dean's List.
+The Commissioners gave out several "Ds"-including on the issue of making a